-Court of Appeals Affirms Judgment for District in Contract Action Arising from MPD’s Alleged Failure to Detail OfficersJun 29th, 2013 | By Douglas C. Melcher | Category: Case Notes
+Court of Appeals Affirms Judgment for District in Contract Action Arising from MPD’s Alleged Failure to Detail OfficersJun 29th, 2013 | By Douglas Melcher | Category: Case Notes

 On June 20, 2013, the District of Columbia Court of Appeals decided Aziken v.
 District of Columbia, No. 11-CV-1088, slip op.
 (D.C.
 June 20, 2013) in which it affirmed the trial court’s award of summary judgment to the District of Columbia in a breach of contract action for damages arising from the alleged failure of the Metropolitan Police Department (“MPD”) to detail police officers to the vicinity of the plaintiff’s night club.
 Id. at 1-2.
 The plaintiff specifically alleged that, on one particular night, detail officers “went to the police station to process an arrest, leaving the assigned area without a police presence.”
 Id. at 2.
 The plaintiff further alleged that, as a result, a preventable shooting occurred at his night club “that led to [the night club’s] closure and revocation of its liquor license.”
 Id. at 2.
 The Court of Appeals reviewed the undisputed facts and concluded that the contract — which was evidenced by an invoice for “police services” — was silent or at least ambiguous as to whether a police presence needed to be maintained in the vicinity even when detail officers were processing an arrest.
 Id. at 16-19.
-It further concluded that, as a matter of law, there was no extrinsic evidence of a contract term requiring a police presence to be maintained under such circumstances, id. at 19-22, and there was no basis for implying the existence of such a term, id. at 22-25.
+It further concluded that, as a matter of law, there was no extrinsic evidence of a contract term requiring a police presence to be maintained under such circumstances, id. at 19-22, and there was no basis for implying the existence of such a term.
+Id. at 22-25.
 Accordingly, the Court of Appeals affirmed the trial court’s award of summary judgment to the District.
 Id. at 25.
-To retrieve an electronic copy of the Court of Appeals’ opinion from its website, click here.
+To view the Court of Appeals’ opinion, click here.